Süleymaniye Mosque: Damages and restorations

 The mosque was restored again between 2007 and 2010.
-This was the most comprehensive restoration work that has been undertaken in moderrn times.
+This was the most comprehensive restoration work that has been undertaken in modern times.
 Original mortar, plaster and decorations were strengthened and preserved in-situ, regardless of how damaged they were, and only strengthening and cleaning works were carried out in the areas where original decorations were preserved.
 Intervention with color was avoided as much as possible.
 Façades and stone elements were cleaned with dry micro-sandblasting and chemical methods.
 Cement-based additions were removed and replaced with stone and plaster compatible with the original materials.
 Corroded clamps and iron elements were substituted with stainless steel.
 Wooden components were disassembled, fumigated, and repaired, with varnishes removed to restore breathability.
 Reconstructed parts followed original designs, informed by archival and on-site remains.
 Minaret roofs were replaced or restored, and missing marble and stone elements were remade.
 During restoration works, widespread cracks were observed across the surface of the main dome, extending from above the window level and continuing along the tension zone.
 In addition to regular structural monitoring, stratigraphic scraping conducted for the analysis of original painted decorations revealed further details about the cracks.
 Following this investigation, intervention zones were identified on site.
 After documenting the ornamental painting in these areas, careful plaster removal was carried out along the cracks.
 Based on structural calculations, consolidation was performed both on the interior and exterior surfaces of the main dome using injection-based reinforcement.